MoeMus/TransitWebsite/README.md

    ```
 8. **Running Cron Jobs Manually**

-   **Every 4 months, the server will update all course data for the new semester by scraping the SFU Course Outlines API**
+   **Every 4 months, the server will update all course data for the new semester by scraping the SFU Course Outlines API. **
    **This is set up as a cron job that is managed by Celery.
 If you want to run this manually, do the following:**
    ```bash
    # Locally